RamboProg/Regression-Project/README.md

 ## Linear Regression Model

 The linear regression model is implemented using scikit-learn's `LinearRegression` class.
-The model is trained on a dataset of house prices and square footage.
+The model is trained on a dataset of car prices and mileage.

 ## Polynomial Regression Model